Verifying Learning-Based Robotic Navigation Systems: Encoding Verification Queries

 \subsection{The Slack Margin}

-When searching for an adversarial input with formal verification techniques, it is a common practice to search for \textit{strong} violations, i.e., requiring a minimal difference between the original output and the output generated by the adversarial input.
-Formally, if the original output is $y$, we consider a violation only if $y' > y + \gamma$, for some predefined margin (``slack'') $\gamma > 0$.
+When searching for adversarial inputs with formal verification techniques, it is common practice to search for \textit{strong} violations, i.e., requiring a minimal difference between the original output and the output generated by the adversarial input.
+Formally, if the original output is $y$, we consider a violation only if $y' > y + \gamma$, for some predefined margin (``slack'') $\gamma > 0$, and an output $y'$.

-In our experiments, in order to conduct a fair comparison between models trained by different algorithms (all outputting values in different ranges) we analyzed the empirical distribution of a random variable that consists of the difference between the ``winner'' (classified) output and the ``runner-up'' (second highest) output.
+In our experiments, to conduct a fair comparison between models trained by different algorithms (all outputting values in different ranges) we analyzed the empirical distribution of a random variable that consists of the difference between the ``winner'' (classified) output and the ``runner-up'' (second highest) output.

 As can be seen in Fig.~\ref{fig:appendix:distribution_plot}, the empirical distribution for this random variable is different (both in the shape, and values) per each of the training algorithms.